Atxada/helpy-checklist/README.md

 **Available Decorators:**
 - `@checker`: The core logic for finding issues.
 It determines the UI state based on the return value:
-  - `READY`: Initial state.
+  - ⚫ `READY` : Initial state.
-  - `FINISHED`: Procedure completed successfully.
+  - ✔️ `FINISHED` : Procedure completed successfully.
-  - `FAILED`: Procedure finished but found issues.
+  - ❌ `FAILED` : Procedure finished but found issues.
-  - `ERROR`: Coding error or serious system issue.
+  - ⚠️ `ERROR` : Coding error or serious system issue.
-  - `CAUTION`: Finished, but requires a manual double-check.
+  - 🟠 `CAUTION` : Finished, but requires a manual double-check.
-  - `SKIP`: Pre-conditions weren't met; procedure was skipped.
+  - ➖ `SKIP` : Pre-conditions weren't met; procedure was skipped.
 - `@helper`: Spawns a "Helper" option in the UI to automate fixes.
-Keep in mind that, helper will override selector if present
+Keep in mind that, helper will override selector if present :wrench:
 - `@selector`: Logic that executes when the user clicks "Selector" in the UI.

 ---